nlpub/watset-java/README.md

 ### Dummy Clustering

-As the baseline, it is possible to use the following four dummy clustering “algorithms”:
+As the baseline, it is possible to use the following four dummy clustering &ldquo;algorithms&rdquo;:

 * `empty`: the empty output regardless of the input;
 * `singleton`: each node of the input graph is a different cluster;